Pearl of Great Price (Mormonism)

-The Pearl of Great Price is part of the canonical standard works of the Church of Jesus Christ of Latter-day Saints (LDS Church) and some other Latter Day Saint denominations.
+The Pearl of Great Price is part of the canonical Standard Works of the Church of Jesus Christ of Latter-day Saints (LDS Church) and some other Latter Day Saint denominations.
+It began as a pamphlet of documents published by Franklin D. Richards in Liverpool, England in 1851.
+It was later revised and canonized in 1880 by the Church of Jesus Christ of Latter-day Saints.

-The first paragraph of the Introductory Note in the LDS edition of the Pearl of Great Price states: "The Pearl of Great Price is a selection of choice materials touching many significant aspects of the faith and doctrine of The Church of Jesus Christ of Latter-day Saints.
+The first paragraph of the Introductory Note in the LDS Church edition of the Pearl of Great Price states: "The Pearl of Great Price is a selection of choice materials touching many significant aspects of the faith and doctrine of The Church of Jesus Christ of Latter-day Saints.
 These items were produced by Joseph Smith and were published in the Church periodicals of his day."

+The Pearl of Great Price contains documents that have had a large impact on the beliefs, teachings, and theology of the Church of Jesus Christ of Latter-day Saints.
+For example, it provided a basis in text for the practice of gathering, a passible God, premortal existence, and a text that was used to justify a ban on Black Latter-day Saints participating in temple and priesthood rituals.

 The name of the book is derived from the Parable of the Pearl told by Jesus in Matthew 13.